 As a generation, they also seem apt to consider all of the factors that go into finding a good neighborhood, such as climate, protection, opportunity and socialization.

-The consideration of these factors is leading many Millennials to move to an area like Florida’s Sun Coast.
-The Sun Coast, defined geographically as the islands and areas surrounding Tampa Bay, has a lot to offer younger generations based on many of these concerns, including a great environment and a rich cultural life.
+The consideration of these factors is leading many Millennials to move to areas like Atlanta or Florida’s Sun Coast.
+The Sun Coast, defined geographically as the islands and areas surrounding Tampa Bay and St Petersburg, has a lot to offer younger generations based on many of these concerns, including a great environment and a rich cultural life.
 The warm tropical climate is appealing to many of them as well whom find the moderate winters a definite advantage.
 This is not to mention the waterways to be boated and fished and some of the best beaches in the state of Florida.
 Another attraction is the business climate of Tampa, which has been thriving since the 1960s.

 The entertainment opportunities are significant, boasting the largest performing arts center in the Southeast, the largest science museum in the South and the highest ranked children’s zoo in the country.
 The city has plenty to offer the sports fan, being home to professional baseball and football, as well as hockey teams and roughly 300 golf courses in the region.
 Culinary enthusiasts will find plenty to enjoy, with an enormous number of cafes and restaurants to be found.
 Many of these locations feature the local jazz, country, blues, rock and salsa bands, which can also be found in the vibrant night clubs and taverns in the city.

 The diversity of the region is apparent to young buyers who appreciate the wide variety of culture and community from which to choose.
 An economic freedom accompanies the area’s diversity, offering stately homes in Old Tampa, affordable housing in the suburbs and luxury residences in South Tampa.
 Whether one is looking for a small suburban house or a luxury condo in Tampa, average housing prices are among the most affordable in South Florida.